Kōjin: Mythology

 The name Sambō-Kōjin means three-way rough deity, and he is considered a deity of uncertain temper.
 Fire, which he represents, is a destructive force, as shown in the myth of Kagu-tsuchi, the original fire deity, whose birth caused his mother's death.
 However, Kōjin embodies fire controlled and turned toward a good purpose.
 He is said to destroy all impurity.
 He is also responsible for watching over the household and reporting any misdeeds to the kami of the village or city.
 These reports are discussed, and the according rewards or punishments assigned, by an assembly of gods in Izumo province in the tenth month of the traditional lunar calendar.

 Kōjin is sometimes identified as an incarnation of Fudō Myō-Ō, who is likewise depicted as surrounded by flames and tasked with dealing with misdeeds.

 As Kamado-gami, he is sometimes depicted as female.

 Worship

 Traditionally, a representation of Kōjin is placed near the hearth.
 This representation might be a simple fuda (memorial tablet) in many homes, or it might be as elaborate as a statue, as is common in Buddhist temples.
 In his statues, Kōjin is depicted with flaming hair, fangs, and a contorted face, and he often wields a bow and arrows.
 He has two pairs of hands.
 Some representations of Kōjin present him as possessing three heads.

 The Kōjiki mentions an imperial script detailing instructions for worshipping Kōjin, in the form of Kamado-gami.

+Kōjin is believed to have come from Shugendō worshippers from the late Heian or early Kamakura period.